Updating user pool configuration

 -

 When you create an app client, you can generate a client secret so that only trusted sources can make requests to your user pool.
-For more information, see Configuring a user pool app client.
+For more information, see Application-specific settings with app clients.
 To change a client secret, create a new app client in the same user pool.

 - Custom attributes